-Subsequently, the trek route descent through the forest, cross the bridge and stream and stopped to have day meal.
-Later, the path climbs up through the jungle and reached at Tadapani.
-The place is good place for the close up view of Annapurna range and Fishtail.
+Subsequently, the trek route descends through the forest, crosses the bridge and stream, and stops to have a day meal.
+Later, the path climbs up through the jungle and reaches Tadapani.
+The place is a good place for a close up view of the Annapurna range and Fishtail.

 Initially, descended few minute from the stone stair case.
 Crossed the suspension bridge of Modi river.
 The view of South Annapurna was stunning from the swing bridge.
 Again uphill through the oak trees for one hours to Lower Sinuwa and subsequently, upward hill for one and half hours to Upper Sinuwa (2340 m) to stopped for tea break.
 Had a break for tea and enjoyed the paradise views of Mount Fishtail, Annapurna-3 and Gandharbachuli.
 After that, we moved steadily and down through the stone steps passing by Bamboo forest and oak tree along with rhododendron till Bamboo (2400 m) for Lunch.
 Afterward, we walked 1 hrs. to Dovan and 2hrs. to Himalaya.
 The trail gradually uphill to Dovan and up down for 1 hrs.
 Finally, trekking route is natural but, narrow in ascending part up to Himalaya.

-After the morning breakfast, we almost headed up by passing the forest of bamboo and oak and walking from the mid of rocky cliff.
+After breakfast, we almost headed up, passing the forest of bamboo and oak and walking from the middle of a rocky cliff.
 Crossed the river and stopped to have a tea break at Deurali (3200 m).
 After that, the trail was up and down through the rocky cliff mountain by viewing the fishtail, Annapurna three and Gangapurna.
 The landscape along the trail was beyond the Imagination till MBC.
 We halted for lunch at MBC- Machhapuchhre Base Camp (3700 m).
 Later, the route in the beginning headed up through the stony trail for one hours.
 And track gradually headed upwards which was the main accomplishment of the trek.
 As we arrived, we saw the 360-degree view of High Himalayas.

-Day 7th: Annapurna Base Camp trek reroute back to Bamboo (2400 m) from ABC for 6 hrs.
+Day 7: The trek reroutes back to Bamboo (2400 m) from ABC for 6 hrs.

 We waked up early morning before the sunrise and went to see the glacier nearby peak point where the prayer flag was hanged.
 The 360-degree view of Himalayas are beyond the expectation when the sunlight ray strike on the Himalaya.
 Number of mountains for instance, Hiunchuli (6441 m), Annapurna South (7219 m), Annapurna I (8091 m), Tent Peak, Gandharbachuli, Gangapurna, Annapurna III, Machhapuchhre (6997 m) etc. We enjoyed a lot and backed to have breakfast and descended same route back to Deurali for Tea Break.
 We stopped to have day meal at Himalaya and Overnight stayed at Bamboo.

-The day today, firstly we climbed through stone stair for few minutes from bamboo forest.
-And the trail goes up and down steadily to Sinuwa for drink break.
-Along the trail, we saw longur monkey which has long tail.
+First, we climbed through stone stairs for a few minutes from the bamboo forest.
+And the trail goes up and down steadily to Sinuwa for a drink break.
+We saw long-tailed langur monkeys along the trail.
 After that, we again descended and cross the bridge and stair up to Chhomrong for the Lunch.
 After few minute of stair cases, we split down to the Jhinu for 1 hrs.
 Put off our bag at the lodge and in half hour ready for hot spring bath.
 Carried towel, soap, swimming suit and changing clothes and went to take a hot spring swim down to valley nearby Modi river.
 And came back to stay at Jhinu Guest House.

-Day 10th: Annapurna Base Camp Trek is close to end at Phedi (1100 m) from Pothana in 3 hrs.
+Day 10: The Annapurna Base Camp Trek is close to ending at Phedi (1100 m) from Pothana in 3 hrs.